mongodb/docs/source/includes/list-tables/integration-configurations.rst

           you can't edit your legacy tokens.
 You must reconfigure your Slack integration with
           OAuth2 if you need to edit the token configuration.

+   * - :guilabel:`SumoLogic Settings`

+     - Connects you to the relevant SumoLogic documentation for configuring SumoLogic with |service|.
+You don't need to configure any settings within |service| to set up a SumoLogic integration.

+   * - :guilabel:`VictorOps Settings`

+     - Sets an API key and Routing key for alert notifications sent to a Splunk On-Call (formerly VictorOps) account. |service| uses this information as the default settings when configuring alerts.

+       - If you have a Splunk On-Call account, enter the following
+         information:

+         - `Splunk On-Call API Key <https://help.victorops.com/knowledge-base/api/>`__
+         - `Splunk On-Call Routing Key <https://help.victorops.com/knowledge-base/routing-keys/>`__ (optional)

+       - If you don't have a Splunk On-Call account, `sign up for one <https://www.splunk.com/en_us/download/on-call.html>`__.

    * - :guilabel:`Webhook Settings`